UrodaMarek/actions/README.md

 Ensures that the checked-out code has a GitHub tag that complies with semantic versioning in format `Major.minor.patch`.
 Supports up to three numeric digits per release type.

 ### git-mark-workspace-safe
 Marks the GitHub workspace as safe.
-See [bug report](https://github.com/actions/checkout/issues/760) The underlying checkout issue is resolved, but if you need to commit back to a repository, especially in a container, this action is still needed.

 ### git-ssh-to-https
 Sets up the global git config to replace any ssh clone URLs with HTTPS URLs.
 This must be used after the checkout code action.